dvmorris/google-compute-engine-ssh-stress-tester/README.md

-# Google Compute Enginer SSH Stress Tester
+# Google Compute Engine SSH Stress Tester

 The code in this repository is a framework for testing the capacity for different kinds of Google Compute Engine VMs to accept a high volume of incoming SSH connections simultaneously.
 The framework currently supports the following variables for testing different kinds of VMs: